 Clean means no dirt, oil, grease or residual gasket material on either mating surface.
 Both surfaces must be spotlessly clean and dry to assure a good cold seal.

 One thing to watch out for here is the use of cleaning solvents or gasket remover chemicals that leave residue on the surface.
 The residue may interact with the coating on or materials in a head gasket leading to premature gasket failure.
-So be sure to wash any chemical residue off the surface after the parts have been cleaned.
+After the parts have been cleaned be sure to wash off any chemical residue.
 There is no such thing as, It should be ok.

 Some machine shops and engine rebuilders use an abrasive pad in an air drill or buffer to buff off residual gasket material on head, block and manifold surfaces.
-It’s a quick and easy way to remove old gaskets, but it’s also risky because there’s a risk of removing metal and leaving a depression that will be hard to seal.
-For this reason, some experts say this approach should not be used to remove gaskets.
-Instead, hand scraping (carefully) or thermal or chemical cleaning should be employed.
+It’s a quick and easy way to remove old gaskets.
+It is also risky because there’s a risk of removing metal and leaving a depression that will be hard to seal.